1. Attendance and Voting

 f.
 Election of committee members

 g.
-Consideration of recommendations made by the Committee of Six and/or the Committee on Educational Policy to the faculty
+Consideration of recommendations made by the Faculty Executive Committee and/or the Committee on Educational Policy to the faculty

 h.
 Consideration of recommendations from other committees

 i.
 Questions to the Administration